 Dr. Robert Benedetti (Founder and Artistic Director, director of A DOLL’S HOUSE, PART 2 and 4000 MILES) was an early member of the Second City Theatre.
 He has directed for fifty years at regional theaters such as the Tyrone Guthrie, the Milwaukee, San Diego, South Coast, and Melbourne (Australia) Repertory Theatres, and the Oregon, Colorado, and Great Lakes Shakespeare Festivals.
 In film, he won three Emmys and a Peabody as a producer/writer for HBO.
 He is the former Dean of Theater at the California Institute of the Arts and Chairman of the Acting Department at the Yale Drama School.
 As an actor, he has appeared in many TV, film, and theater productions, including 2017’s Outside Mullingar with the Fusion Theatre.
 Locally he directed The Odd Couple at SFUAD, produced and directed the ShakeScenes series, and since founding NMAL he has directed, designed, and produced Sylvia, Proof, Driving Miss Daisy, Art, The Glass Menagerie, The Quality of Life (with Nicholas Ballas), Heisenberg, The Gin Game, Rapture, Blister, Burn, and Ages of the Moon.

 Amy Borton (Rehearsal Stage Manager) is a senior in the theatre department at the New Mexico school for the arts where she has participated in many productions as an actor, director, stage manager, and writer.
 Amy has studied theatre since she was eight years old when she acted in her first play at the Santa Fe Playhouse.
 After high school, she plans to study marine biology, but she hopes to always be involved in theatre in some way.

-Jody Hegarty Durham (Bernstein in November) is a native New Yorker and graduated from New York City’s Circle in the Square Theatre Conservatory, where she completed the Professional Acting Workshop.
+Jody Hegarty Durham (Bec in 4000 MILES) is a native New Yorker and graduated from New York City’s Circle in the Square Theatre Conservatory, where she completed the Professional Acting Workshop.
 She also studied at the Neighborhood Playhouse and privately with Irma Neverow.
 Jody has worked on numerous projects in theater, television, and film.
 Jody is a founder and former co-artistic director of The Unbound Theater Company in New York City, where she appeared in productions of Jean-Claude Grumberg’s The Workroom and Dylan Thomas’s Under Milkwood.
-Since moving to Santa Fe in 2005, she has performed in NMAL's Proof and The Quality of Life, and with other groups Rumors, Hysteria, The Importance of Being Earnest, Tartuffe, Anna Karenina, The Blue Room, The Room Next Door, the web- based series Cyphers, and most, recently Out of Thebes, Death of a Salesman, and Salome’s Dance.
+Since moving to Santa Fe in 2005, she has performed in NMAL's Proof, The Quality of Life, and November, and with other groups Rumors, Hysteria, The Importance of Being Earnest, Tartuffe, Anna Karenina, The Blue Room, The Room Next Door, the web- based series Cyphers, and most, recently Out of Thebes, Death of a Salesman, and Salome’s Dance.

 Suzanne Lederer (Vera Joseph in 4000 MILES) has starred on and off Broadway as well as on television.
-Her regional theatre credits include the Long Wharf Theatre, the Mark Taper Forum, the Ahamanson Theatre, the Cocoanut Grove and The Woodstock Playhouses, the Arizona Theatre Company, and the Berkshire and Williamstown Theatre Festivals.
-In Santa Fe, Suzanne has performed with the New Mexico Rep, Shakespeare in Santa Fe, Red Thread Collective, Ainadamar Festival, and Robert Benedetti’s ShakeScenes.
-In the 2016 NMAL inaugural season, she played Daisy Werthen in Driving Miss Daisy, and in the 2017 NMAL season she portrayed Amanda Wingfield in the much-hailed production of The Glass Menagerie and Fonsia Dorsey in The Gin Game.
+Her regional theatre credits include the Long Wharf Theatre, the Mark Taper Forum, the Ahmanson Theatre, the Cocoanut Grove and the Woodstock Playhouses, the Arizona Theatre Company as well as both Berkshire and Williamstown Theatre Festivals.
+In Santa Fe, Suzanne has performed with the New Mexico Rep, Shakespeare in Santa Fe, Red Thread Collective, Ainadimar Festival and Robert Benedetti’s ShakesScenes.
+Suzanne has performed with NMAL for the past three seasons as Daisy Werthen in Driving Miss Daisy, Amanda Wingfield in The Glass Menagerie and Fonsia Dorsey in The Gin Game.
 A graduate of Hofstra University, she is the recipient of the George M. Estabrook Award for Career achievement.
-Suzanne is a proud member of the Actors Equity Association since 1971, the Screen Actors Guild since 1975, and the Dramatists Guild since 2014.
+Suzanne is a proud member of the Actors Equity Association since 1971.

 Ben Rountree (Board Operator) is a lighting electrician in Santa Fe.
 He works both in film and theater.
 Most recently working on the TV pilot “life in 3D”.
 He also works at the Lensic Theater, and recently became the co-Technical Director at the Armory for The Arts.
 He studied at the New Mexico School for the Arts.

-Ann Roylance (Alice in Rapture, Blister, Burn) is a Dramalogue Award winner.
+Ann Roylance (Mrs. Winsley/Nurse in STOP KISS) is a Dramalogue Award winner.
 Her professional career has included television, musical theatre, plays, and clubs from D.C. to New York to Sydney to Los Angeles to Santa Fe.
 Ann has worked with such notables as Harold Prince, Stephen Sondheim, Mary Tyler Moore, Julie Harris, Kathy Bates, Bob Newhart, and many other amazing talents.
 In Santa Fe she has been seen in A Midsummer Night’s Dream for The Shakespeare Society; at the Adobe Rose in Moonlight and Magnolias and Bonjour La Bonjour; at the Santa Fe Playhouse in Kimberly Akimbo, Moon Over Buffalo, I Hate Hamlet, Benchwarmers, and Cabaret.
-This is her first appearance with NMAL.

 Lynn Roylance (Company Photographer) holds a BFA from the California Institute of the Arts.
 He has had shows at the Los Angeles County Museum of Art, San Angelo Museum of Fine Arts, and galleries in Los Angles, Santa Fe, Texas and New York.
 His work has been seen in publications such as Pasatiempo, the Santa Fe New Mexican, the Albuquerque Journal North, and Inspired Eye.
 Lynn currently photographs plays for New Mexico Actors Lab, Santa Fe Playhouse, Upstart Crows and other productions in Santa Fe, New Mexico.
 He lives in Santa Fe with the stunning Ann Roylance.